New Jersey Route 93: Route description

 Route 93 begins at an intersection with U.S. Route 1 and 9 in Ridgefield.
 The route heads northward through an industrial district of Ridgefield, and at an intersection with Ray Avenue, it passes a local football field.
 A short distance after an intersection with Linden Avenue, Route 93 intersects with the offramp from U.S. Route 46 eastbound in the community of The Ridgefields.
 The route heads northward through the residential districts as Grand Avenue, crossing under U.S. Route 46.
 To the northbound lanes, local homes side the highway, while the southbound lanes are sided by industrial factories and businesses.
 The route intersects with several local roads, entering the community of Palisades Park.
-After the intersection with Brinkerhoff Terrace, Route 93 becomes surrounded in both directions with local homes, intersecting with West Central Avenue, where Route 93 intersects with County Route 501.
+After the intersection with Brinkerhoff Terrace, Route 93 becomes surrounded in both directions with local homes, intersecting with West Central Avenue, where Route 93 intersects with County Route 501 and both combine to form a concurrency northwards.

 At this point, Route 93 continues northward through the residential areas of Palisades Park, intersecting with several local roads.
 Until the intersection with West Edsall Boulevard, the route was paralleling local railroad tracks one block away, now following more residential homes.
 The route passes a couple of athletic fields and turns to the northeast at an intersection with Station Parkway.
 The route enters Leonia and passes to the east of the Overpeck County Park.
 Route 93 begins to fall in elevation, entering a residential district before crossing under the New Jersey Turnpike (Interstate 95).
 After the turnpike, Route 93 continues northward into Englewood.
 The route continues a short distance further, interchanging with Route 4.
 A short distance after the interchange, Route 93 officially ends at an intersection with Van Nostrand Avenue.
 County Route 501 continues on along Grand Avenue.